csound-flossmanual/csound-floss/book/12-e-csound-on-android.md

 text editor on your device.
 Other text editors might work with the Csound app, but this one is known to work.

-Run the *Csound6 app* and select the *New* button.
+Run the *Csound for Android app* and select the *New* button.
 You should be presented with an input dialog asking you for a filename for your piece.
 Type in *toot.csd*, and select the *Ok* button.
 The file will be stored in the root directory of your user storage on your device.
 You can save the file to another place using Jota's *File* menu, if you like.